-Prospering business climates, domestic migrations, home inventories — all of these factors can impact supply and demand in housing, said Crouch.
-With these factors in mind, GOBankingRates.com surveyed the 100 most populous cities in the U.S. to identify which cities are experiencing the fastest increases in home prices.
-From the Bay Area to South Florida, here are 20 cities where home prices are skyrocketing.
+Thriving business climates, domestic migrations, home inventories — all of these factors can impact supply and demand in housing, Crouch said.
+With these factors in mind, GOBankingRates surveyed the 100 most populous cities in the U.S. to identify which cities are experiencing the fastest increases in home prices.
+From the Bay Area to South Florida, here are 20 cities where home prices are skyrocketing, and where a real estate bubble might be coming next.

 - June 2016 Median List Price: $178,000